2020 Congressional Primary Guide: Pandemic Edition

 Race has always been front and center in this district, and some observers saw the Dominican Republic-born Rep. Adriano Espaillat’s 2016 election as a sign that power was shifting from historically black Harlem and into the Latino stronghold of Washington Heights.
-That dynamic will be at play once again in 2020, with black HarlemitesRichard Habersham and James Felton Keith mounting primary challenges against Espaillat.
-First-time candidate Habersham, a real estate broker and former TV news reporter, has a compelling story, and “JFK,” a bisexual entrepreneur who briefly ran last cycle, has put together a slick campaign running on idiosyncratic policies like creating a Universal Basic Income.
-Also in the race is Pedro Lopez, whose campaign says he will be running as an “ultra progressive."
-All of them will face an uphill battle against Espaillat, who has been in politics for decades and will likely have the full force of the Democratic establishment on his side.
+That dynamic will be at play once again in 2020, with black Harlemite James Felton Keith mounting a primary challenge against Espaillat.
+“JFK,” a bisexual entrepreneur who briefly ran last cycle, has put together a slick campaign running on idiosyncratic policies like creating a universal basic income.
+Also in the race is Ramon Rodriguez, a business etiquette expert.
+Both face an uphill battle against Espaillat, who has been in politics for decades and will likely have the full force of the Democratic establishment on his side.

 Congressional District 14